Shih Pom Breed Information

 The Shih Pom – Shiranian dogs - also need a proper oral care routine as they are prone to dental issues.
 Their teeth should be brushed a few times per week and they should have a healthy supply of dental chew sticks and toys around.
 Their cute ears should be checked regularly and their nails trimmed on a monthly basis.
 To keep their long coats shiny, smooth, and gorgeous, Shih Poms need a bath every other month.

 To understand more about canine behavior and why your Shih Pom might exhibit certain behaviors, explore our article on Why Do Dogs Eat Grass?
 Understanding Canine Behavior

 The Shih Poms are moderately active dogs with low exercise requirements.
 Although they enjoy the occasional romp around the yard and a zoom every now and then Shih Poms are more on the relaxed side with hobbies like napping and cuddling.
 They do best with an exercise routine of 20 to 30 minutes each day split into two walks and plenty of indoor playtime.

 As is with most small dogs, Shiranian puppies can be trained with the proper motivation.
 They are bouncy, perfectly cute, cuddly, and very loving, but they lack the eagerness to learn when the lesson is boring – like most dogs do.
 The Shiranian puppies (Shih Pom puppies) need fun training sessions filled with praise, petting, toys, games, and their favorite treats.
-The best way to train a Shiranian puppy is to use positive reinforcement and reward-based training methods.
+The best way to train a Shiranian puppy is to use positive reinforcement and reward-based training methods, especially during potty training.